 - The second game has two specific instances near the end of the game where you only have one shot to place a portal.
 For these particular instances, if you accidentally fire the wrong colored portal, the other one will silently take its place.

 - The game will bend thermal discouragement beams to account for portals that are just a little bit off, either between the source and the in-portal, or the out-portal and the target.

 - Tetris Blast's Contest mode will give you a break if you managed to destroy almost the entire stack of blocks.
 If only a few blocks remain, the next several pieces you get will be made entirely of bomb blocks, enabling you to quickly make a big bomb and finish the level.

-- In Gran Turismo 3, if you fail a License Test requirement enough times in a row (I don't know how many, but it was an ungodly number) they'll give you an unlisted prize called "Kiddie Prize" lower than Bronze that would let you technically pass that portion of the test, albeit with a horrendous score.
+- In Gran Turismo 2 and 3, if you fail a License Test requirement enough times in a row (and then get a result close to the Bronze time) they'll give you an unlisted prize called "Kiddie Prize" lower than Bronze that would let you technically pass that portion of the test, albeit with a horrendous score.